 Each student is required to have an identification card made at the time of registration.
 Replacement of the I.D. card costs \$25.00.
 Students are required to carry their identification cards when on campus and present them when requested by a College official.
 If a card is lost or broken after business hours, a residential student may obtain a temporary card at Public Safety.
-New cards can be obtained in the Student Life office in the Fels Student Center, suite 301.
+New cards can be obtained in the Public Safety office, Monday through Friday, between the hours of 8am and 11:30pm.